-The Pensions Act states that pension funds must pursue a policy that does not encourage them to take more risks than are acceptable.
-The Pension Funds Code also prescribes that pension funds must pursue a restrained and sustainable remuneration policy.
-The pension fund must set out its policy on remuneration in writing and publish it.
+The SSPF remuneration policy complies with the Pensions Act and the Code of the Dutch Pension Funds.
+They require that pension funds pursue a restrained and sustainable remuneration policy that does not encourage them to take more risks than are acceptable.
+The pension fund must set out its policy on remuneration in writing and publish it on the SSPF website.

 Target group for SSPF Remuneration Policy